 Figure 3.
 Beta functions and dispersion throughout Hall A line to 32 cm past end of LH2 target.

 Betatron Beam Envelopes

 Figure 4.
-Beam envelopes, 0.5 mm full vertical scale, from end of Hall A transport arc through to 32 cm past end of LH2 target.
-Horizontal (red) minima are at Compton polarimeter interaction point and at center of MOLLER LH2 target.
+Beam envelopes, 1 mm full vertical scale, from start of Hall A transport line through to 32 cm past end of LH2 target.
+Horizontal (red) minima at right are at Compton polarimeter interaction point and at center of MOLLER LH2 target.
 Horizontal emittance is three times vertical so more focusing is needed.
 The quadrupole triplet, elements 241, 251 and 265, may be relaxed to move the final minimum either to the pivot or to ~4 m beyond it.
-Beam size would still be within agreed specification at the right hand boundary of Fig. 4 when relaxed to the latter extent.
-Blue line is envelope due to 4 m dispersion coupled to 2E-4 momentum spread; horizontal position at the 1C12 BPM, at the peak, is dominated by energy variation.
+Beam size would still be within agreed specification when relaxed to the latter extent.
+Blue line is envelope due to 4 m dispersion coupled to 2E-4 momentum spread; horizontal position at the 1C12 BPM, at the peak, is dominated by energy changes (Fig. 3) just as beam envelope is.

 Figure 5.
 Phase advance from 1C07 quad to 32 cm past end of LH2 target.
 The two vertical lines at left indicate the position of H/V coils which can be used to excite small position variations to quantify helicity dependent position differences.
 The two lines at the right are BPMs after all excited magnets.
 There is adequate but not optimal phase difference between the exciting coils and the BPMs.
 There are two intermediate BPMs on the right not indicated.
 The four BPMs in question are elements 275, 287, 301 and 321.
 Two cavity BPMs are also in this region.
-If the phase advance proves inadequate one of the coil pairs may be moved during or after the first sixteen week MOLLER run.
+If the phase advance proves inadequate one of the coil pairs may be moved farther upstream during or after the first sixteen week MOLLER run.

 Figure 6.
 Raster response is linear as all magnets after the raster are degaussed during production running.
-81 A in vertical coil, green.
+74 A in vertical coil, green, for 5 mm square at center of target; 80 A for 5 mm square at upstream end of target chamber.